Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as computing requirements change.
 - only pay for the capacity you actually use
-- provides developers the tools to build failire resilient apps and isloate from common failure scenarios
+- provides developers the tools to build failure resilient apps and isloate from common failure scenarios

+<a name ="ec2_options"></a>
 **EC2 options**:
 - **_On demand_**:
     - Allow you to pay a fixed rate by the hour(or by the second) with no commitment.
     - User that want low cost and flexibility without any upfront payment or long-term commitment.